yushixiu/Data_and_Code_MCrstFA.na/README.md

-To draw the 3-dimensional density contours as shown in Figure 1, please source the 'rMST.R' scripts in subfolder './function/', and then run the 'fig1.R' scripts in subfolder './code/'.
+To draw the 3-dimensional density contours as shown in Figure 1, please source the 'rMST.R' scripts in subfolder './function/', and then run the 'figS.1.R' scripts in subfolder './code/'.
 The results have been stored in './results/'.

-       (2) 'fig2.R' main script for drawing the 3D scatter plots of observed data points with 20% missing values and their predicted values by the MCFA, MCtFA and MCrstFA models;
+       (2) 'figS.1.R' main script for drawing the 3D scatter plots of observed data points with 20% missing values and their predicted values by the MCFA, MCtFA and MCrstFA models;
-       (3) 'table1.R' main script for performing comparisons of MCFA, MCtFA and MCrstFA models based on 100 replications;
+       (3) 'table1.R' main script for performing comparisons of MCFA, MCtFA and MCrstFA models based on 100 replications under the MNIG distribution;
+       (4) 'table2.R' main script for performing comparisons of MCFA, MCtFA and MCrstFA models based on 100 replications under the MSL distribution;
-       (4) 'simulation1.R' main script for re-generating part of intermediate results for Experiment 1;
+       (5) 'simulation1.R' main script for re-generating part of intermediate results for Experiment 1;

 ###### Note for Section 5.1 - Experiment 1:

-R code 'simulation1.R' generates the intermediate results of Table 1 and Figure 2 in the manuscript.
-Because the code takes a huge amount of time to run, we record these intermediate results so that one can use the R codes 'fig2.R' and 'table1.R' to obtain the final results based on files stored in './results/' subfolders.
+R code 'simulation1.R' generates the intermediate results of Tables 1-2 and Figure S.1 in the manuscript.
+Because the code takes a huge amount of time to run, we record these intermediate results so that one can use the R codes 'figS.1.R', 'table1.R' and 'table2.R' to obtain the final results based on files stored in './results/' subfolders.

-To reproduce the results presented in Figure 2, please source the 'rMNIG.R' scripts in subfolder './function/', and then run the 'fig2.R' scripts in subfolder './code/' and the '.txt' files in the subfolders './results/Sim1_TabFig'.
-To reproduce the results presented in Table 1, please source the 'rMNIG.R', 'MCFA.na.R', 'MCtFA.na.R', 'MCrstFA.na.R', 'gener_na.R', 'initial.R' and 'Sim1tab1.R' scripts in subfolder './function/', and then run the 'table1.R' scripts in subfolder './code/' and the '.txt' files in the subfolders './results/Sim1_TabFig'.
+To reproduce the results presented in Figure S.1, please source the 'rMNIG.R' scripts in subfolder './function/', and then run the 'figS.1.R' scripts in subfolder './code/' and the '.txt' files in the subfolders './results/Sim1_TabFig'.
+To reproduce the results presented in Tables 1-2, please source the 'rMNIG.R', 'MCFA.na.R', 'MCtFA.na.R', 'MCrstFA.na.R', 'gener_na.R', 'initial.R' and 'Sim1tab1.R' scripts in subfolder './function/', and then run the 'table1.R' and 'table2.R' scripts in subfolder './code/' and the '.txt' files in the subfolders './results/Sim1_TabFig'.

-       (5) 'simulation2.R' main script for re-generating part of intermediate results for Experiment 2;
+       (6) 'simulation2.R' main script for re-generating part of intermediate results for Experiment 2;
-       (6) 'tableS.1.R' main script for RMSE, STD and IMSE values of parameter estimates for various sample sizes in the r=0% missing value scenario;
+       (7) 'tableS.1.R' main script for RMSE, STD and IMSE values of parameter estimates for various sample sizes in the r=0% missing value scenario;
-       (7) 'tableS.2.R' main script for RMSE, STD and IMSE values of parameter estimates for various sample sizes in the r=10% missing value scenario;
+       (8) 'tableS.2.R' main script for RMSE, STD and IMSE values of parameter estimates for various sample sizes in the r=10% missing value scenario;
-       (8) 'tableS.3.R' main script for RMSE, STD and IMSE values of parameter estimates for various sample sizes in the r=20% missing value scenario;
+       (9) 'tableS.3.R' main script for RMSE, STD and IMSE values of parameter estimates for various sample sizes in the r=20% missing value scenario;
-       (9) 'tableS.4.R' main script for RMSE, STD and IMSE values of parameter estimates for various sample sizes in the r=30% missing value scenario;
+       (10) 'tableS.4.R' main script for RMSE, STD and IMSE values of parameter estimates for various sample sizes in the r=30% missing value scenario;
-       (10) 'RMSE.R' main script for calculating root mean square error of parameter estimates;
+       (11) 'RMSE.R' main script for calculating root mean square error of parameter estimates;
-       (11) 'STD.R' main script for calculating sample standard deviation of the parameters;
+       (12) 'STD.R' main script for calculating sample standard deviation of the parameters;
-       (12) 'IMSE.R' main script for calculating the information matrix-based standard errors of parameter estimates;
+       (13) 'IMSE.R' main script for calculating the information matrix-based standard errors of parameter estimates;

 ###### Note for Section 5.2 - Experiment 2: